wdi-sg/project-1/README.md

 ### Gameplay

-> Move your mouse around to bump into other fishes.
+<addr> Move your mouse around to bump into other fishes.
-> Eating smaller fish will make you bigger,
+<addr> Eating smaller fish will make you bigger,
-> and bumping into bigger fish will make you smaller.
+<addr> and bumping into bigger fish will make you smaller.
-> Make yourself the biggest fish in the sea!
+<addr> Make yourself the biggest fish in the sea!

 Link: http://dreamz89.github.io/project-1